8 real life examples of good customer service in retail, from companies large and small

 The first step to providing good customer service in retail begins with listening to your customers.

-This is where social listening tools come in handy.
-Set up social listening projects to track mentions of your brand, product, industry, etc… and receive instant notifications whenever your customers mention you on-line, whether you’ve been tagged or not.
+Keep in mind that your company won’t always be tagged when your customers mention you.
+This is where social listening tools can give you a hand.
+Set up media monitoring projects to track mentions of your brand, product, industry, etc… and receive instant notifications whenever your customers mention you on-line, whether you’ve been tagged or not.

-Step 1: Set up your social listening projects.
+Step 1: Set up your social listening projects

 Start by selecting the keywords you want to track.

-Step 2: Keep an eye on your social listening projects.
+Step 2: Keep an eye on your social listening projects

 Once you’ve set up your social listening projects, keep an eye on the data you collect.
-Brand24 has a super useful summary tab in the dashboard that displays important aspects of your data at a glance.
+Brand24 has a useful summary tab in the dashboard that displays important aspects of your data at a glance.

 Personalize notifications to let you know when there is a sudden increase in results for your company or for particular types of results (such as negative or positive results, or for specific #hashtags, etc).